The application process for 2017-2018 will open August 1, 2017 through September 30, 2017. We accept new applications during this time only.

-- Interest in Griffin Hospital Internal Medicine Residency program in future and prospects of becoming a resident at Griffin Hospital A Griffin Hospital observership at does not automatically result in an invitation for an interview or enhance the chances for acceptance in to our residency program.
+- Interest in Griffin Hospital Residency program and prospects of becoming a resident at Griffin Hospital in future, does not automatically result in acceptance for observer-ship.

 Griffin Hospital reserves the right to screen any worker for drug abuse.
 Candidates may be asked to undergo drug testing.
 It is the policy of Griffin Hospital to do background checks on its employees.
 We routinely perform background check on sub-interns and observers.
 The sub-intern and observer are required to pay for this background check and/or drug testing.
 The cost of background check is included in the application fee.
 If a drug testing is mandated, additional costs will incur.